gelisam/klister/README.rst

    Racket, syntax objects are introduced via ``#'(...)``, whereas in Klister they are introduced via ``'(...)``.
 Also explain that Klister does not have unannotated s-expressions.
-.. _module system: TODO: write a short example demonstrating what can be expressed with the import and export primitives.
+.. _module system: TODO: write a short example demonstrating how to use the import and export primitives.
+.. _phase system: TODO: write a short example demonstrating macros which generate macros.
+Maybe define-syntax-rules.kl?

 Features we borrow from Haskell: